 The Time Management Matrix is a powerful tool to organize your work based on importance and urgency.
 It helps you focus on the tasks that matter most and avoid the ones that don’t help you achieve your goals.

-This article explains the Time Management Matrix, its advantages, who it’s for, and how it works.
+This article explains the Eisenhower Matrix, its advantages, who it’s for, and how it works.
 Then we offer some tips to use it well.

 The Time Management Matrix is a powerful tool to organize your work based on importance and urgency.
 It helps you focus on the tasks that matter most and avoid the ones that don’t help you achieve your goals.
 Click To Tweet